-The joint venture between MSX and OKEx will be finalized by third quarter of 2018 while the platform will not be launched until the first quarter of 2019.
+The joint venture between MSX and OKEx will be finalized by the third quarter of 2018 while the platform will not be launched until the first quarter of 2019.
 MSX has also partnered with German-based Fifth Force that operates Neufund.
-Neufund lets company to tokenize equities and sell them via Equity Token Offerings (ETOs).
+Neufund lets companies tokenize equities and sell them via Equity Token Offerings (ETOs).

 The partnership would see the two build a regulated and decentralized global stock exchange where tokenized securities would be listed and traded alongside crypto-assets.